gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 ### Before upgrading

+#### 1. Verify that backups work

-- (1) Make sure that the backup script on both servers can connect to the database.
+Make sure that the backup script on both servers can connect to the database.

 ```
 # CI server